department-of-veterans-affairs/va.gov-team/products/disability/abd-vro/2024-7-Claim-Evidence/Research_Plan.md

 ### Prepare

-Conversation guide and concepts will be ready Wednesday, July 17.
+Conversation guide and concepts will be ready Friday, July 19.

 Pilot session information